Policy - Resources for Governments & Community Partners

 Amazon is establishing the Amazon Relief Fund with a $25 million initial contribution focused on supporting its independent delivery service partners and their drivers, Amazon Flex participants, and seasonal employees under financial distress during this challenging time.
 Amazon is offering all of these groups the ability to apply for grants approximately equal to up to two-weeks of pay if diagnosed with COVID-19 or placed into quarantine by the government or Amazon.
 Additionally, this fund will support its employees and contractors around the world who face financial hardships from other qualifying events, such as a natural disaster, federally declared emergency, or unforeseen personal hardship.
 Applicants can apply and receive a personal grant from the fund ranging from $400 to $5,000 USD per person.
 Amazon will be publishing a website in the coming days where employees and contractors can apply for grants from the fund.

-To help curb misinformation, Apple News has set up a dedicated section within its app for coverage of the coronavirus outbreak, featuring stories from reputable publishers curated by Apple News Editors.
+Additionally, to help curb misinformation, Apple News has set up a dedicated section within its app for coverage of the coronavirus outbreak, featuring stories from reputable publishers curated by Apple News Editors.
 Apple has also curated a list of apps available for free download from reputable news organizations, many of which are offering unlimited access to their coverage of the coronavirus pandemic.

 Dell is working with customers in the area of infectious disease prevention and control.
 For example, Dell’s advanced computing clusters are being used to understand disease outbreaks, including how diseases like COVID-19 are spreading and how to better track them.
 Additionally, the University of Texas at Austin and other institutions in Hong Kong, mainland China and France used the Texas Advanced Computing Center’s (TACC) Wrangler system to analyze comprehensive travel data from location-based services to develop a model of the spread of the virus through China.